 - LLF course video stories

 There are also other groups within but independent of the Diocese, who are also supporting dialogue and engagement with the resources.
-They are organising additional events and opportunities to which all are invited to attend.

 - Rochester Diocesan Evangelical Fellowship - The Revd Tim Edwards: firstname.lastname@example.org